 “It was a rare opportunity to interact with creative American peers and my first time leading an international collaborative group.
 Despite the challenges, the experience was incredibly rewarding and enriching.” – Shi Jiayi, Education Group, Tsinghua University

 “As a part of the education team of the common ground project, I worked with my classmates at George Washington University and future classmates at Tsinghua University to develop a presentation and handbook for American students interested in studying abroad in China.
 The project not only connected me to like-minded students in both the US and China but also solidified my drive to contribute to the revitalization of US-China people to people ties.
-I look forward staying involved with USCET, and to more exciting projects that promotes US-China education ties. ” – Ziye (Zach) Zhang, Economics Group, George Washington University
+I look forward staying involved with USCET, and to more exciting projects that promotes US-China education ties. ” – Ziye (Zach) Zhang, Education Group, George Washington University

 “I participate[d] in the education group of USCET Common Ground.
 It was a wonderful experience where I recognized lots of interesting teachers and classmates to finish the meaningful project about improving the exchange experiences of the American student.” – Muye Zhang, Education Group, Tsinghua University